About Nesta

 Across health, education, economic growth, and net zero, the implementation of joined-up and preventative models has been a major focus of the UK’s policy environment.
 But what are the most compelling and innovative policy ideas and delivery models to emerge from the UK and beyond this year?

-This hybrid event, taking place at Nesta’s London office will be of interest to policymakers, academia, NGOs, and anyone invested in shaping, designing, and delivering effective public policy.
-The event will be followed by a networking drinks reception.
+This hybrid event was for policymakers, academia, NGOs, and anyone invested in shaping, designing, and delivering effective public policy.
+The event was followed by a networking drinks reception.

 Speakers